ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ## Handling the external source

 In this tutorial we will use an external API that provides a current Bitcoin rate (in USD).
-Endpoint that we will use do not need any API keys and it's free to use but it has some [limitations](https://binance-docs.github.io/apidocs/spot/en/#limits).
+This endpoint does not need any API keys and it is free to use but it has some [limitations](https://binance-docs.github.io/apidocs/spot/en/#limits).

 ```js
 'https://api2.binance.com/api/v3/ticker/24hr?symbol=BTCUSDT'
 ```

-Data will be fetched every 15 seconds.
-Every instance of the widget will be updated at the same time.
-To achieve that, we need to modify our `ExternalDataWidgetEditing` class.
+The data will be fetched every 15 seconds.
+Eeach instance of the widget will be updated at the same time.
+To achieve that, we need to modify the `ExternalDataWidgetEditing` class.

 ```js